 If you are interested in learning more about CAPS and the services that we offer, we would be happy to speak with you.
 Please give us a call at 504-314-2277 or stop by.
-When you contact us, one of our reception staff will set you up with a brief appointment to speak with one of our clinicians over the phone or in person (your preference).
+When you contact us, one of our patient representatives will set you up with a brief in-person consultation session with one of our clinicians.

 During this introductory appointment, the clinician will learn more about you, what you are looking for, and your potential concerns.
 Additionally, the clinician will talk with you about the services offered at CAPS and will answer any questions that you may have.
 Based on the information that you provide during this appointment, the services that you are interested in, and your level of need, the CAPS clinician will talk with you about potential service options.

 If it is determined that the services offered by CAPS are a good fit with your concerns and level of need, the clinician will schedule you for an in-person intake interview, which typically lasts one hour.
 During the intake interview, a CAPS clinician will talk with in detail about your concerns and goals, obtain background information, and collaborate with you on developing a plan for working together and/or to connecting you with other resources that may be of benefit to you.